 Cloud which is a general term for the delivery of hosted services over the Internet.
 Cloud computing enables companies to consume a compute resource, such as a virtual machine (VM), storage or an application, as a utility — just like electricity — rather than having to build and maintain computing infrastructures in house.

-Cloud has 2 main types which are public and private cloud.
+Cloud has 2 main types which are a public and private cloud.

 - The public cloud market is led by a few key players, including Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform.
 These providers deliver their services over the internet and use a fundamental pay-per-usage approach.
 Each provider offers a range of offerings oriented toward different workloads and enterprise needs.